MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-172-Hazardous-Materials-Table-Special-Provisions-Hazardous-Materials-Communications-Emergency-Response-Information-Training-Requirements-Security-Plans/subpart-C-Shipping-Papers/section-172.203.md

 (1) If a hazardous material is a mixture or solution of two or more hazardous materials, the technical names of at least two components most predominately contributing to the hazards of the mixture or solution must be entered on the shipping paper as required by paragraph (k) of this section.
 For example, “UN 2924, Flammable liquid, corrosive, n.o.s., 3 (8), II (contains Methanol, Potassium hydroxide)”.

-(2) The provisions of this paragraph do not apply -
+(2) The provisions of this paragraph do not apply—

 (i) To a material that is a hazardous waste and described using the proper shipping name “Hazardous waste, liquid *or* solid, n.o.s.”, classed as a miscellaneous Class 9, provided the EPA hazardous waste number is included on the shipping paper in association with the basic description, or provided the material is described in accordance with the provisions of § 172.203(c) of this part.